-Section 2.1 Your eligibility requirements You are eligible for membership in our plan as long as: You meet the eligibility requirements of your former employer, union group or plan sponsor (SHBP) You have Medicare Part B - and - you live in our geographic service area (Section 2.3 below describes our service area).
-Incarcerated individuals are not considered living in the geographic service area even if they are physically located in it. - and - you are a United States citizen or are lawfully present in the United States
+Section 2.1 Your eligibility requirements

+You are eligible for membership in our plan as long as:

+- □You meet the eligibility requirements of your former employer, union group or plan sponsor (SHBP) - □You have both Medicare Part A and Medicare Part B and - you live in our geographic service area (Section 2.2 below describes our service area).
+Incarcerated individuals are not considered living in the geographic service area even if they are physically located in it.

+- and - you are a United States citizen or are lawfully present in the United States

-Section 2.2 Here is the plan service area for UnitedHealthcare® Group Medicare Advantage (PPO)
+Section 2.2 Here is the plan service area for UnitedHealthcare[®] Group Medicare Advantage (PPO)